Variety selection is key to managing Phytophthora. Photo: Anne Dorrance, Ohio State University

 3. Treat seeds

 Partial resistance to P.sojae is not effective in the seed or early growth stages until the seedling is established.
 Seed treatments with fungicides can provide some effective early protection for those fields where P. sojae has been a continuous hurdle.
 Effective seed treatments for Phytophthora seed and root rot have metalaxyl or mefenoxam (Metalaxyl-M) or ethaboxam as an active ingredient.
 See Fungicide Efficacy for Control of Soybean Seedling Diseases for the latest recommendations

 4. Improve soil aeration, drainage and structure

 Wet and waterlogged soils provide a favorable environment for many soilborne pathogens including P. sojae.

 Use good soil management practices.
 Improve soil drainage through tiling or tillage, except when tillage will compact the soil.
 Compact soil and poor soil structure leads to poor aeration and increased disease levels.

 5. Rotate crops

 Crop rotation prevents the rapid build-up of inoculum but will not eliminate the disease or eradicate Phytophthora because the oospores can survive in the soil for long periods of time.

-However, planting soybeans year after year can increase the Phytophthora population in the soil and promote the development of new races.
+However, planting soybeans year after year can increase the Phytophthora population in the soil and promote the development of new pathotypes.
 Under high levels of inoculum, the effectiveness of partial resistance declines.